Orthognathic and Reconstructive Jaw And Facial Surgery

 Advancements in surgical management have now made orthognathic surgery quite routine.
 Extended intermaxillary fixation (wiring teeth together) is no longer necessary due to the use of rigid internal fixation (titanium mini-plates and screws or even dissolving plates and screws).
 In addition, the stability of these procedures has been greatly improved with the use of rigid internal fixation, as has the overall comfort of the patient.
 Finally, the development of Distraction Osteogenesis allows surgeons to treat severe deformities by slowly repositioning jaws over longer distances, simultaneously creating bone.

 If you are a candidate for Corrective Jaw Surgery, Drs.
-Elias, Stephens or Jun will work closely with your dentist and orthodontist during your treatment.
+Elias, Jun, Stephens or Verratti will work closely with your dentist and orthodontist during your treatment.
 The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional and healthy dental-facial relationship.

 General Procedural Overview